sourcebroker/hugo-cms-theme/README.rst

 This is only HUGO theme.
 If you want to test it with TYPO3 you need ext:hugo here https://github.com/sourcebroker/hugo

-This theme and ext:hugo are early beta do be patient with bugs!
+This theme and ext:hugo are in early beta - so be patient with bugs!

 Any help to improve the code appreciated.